 Jeffry A. Simpson, professor

-Mark Snyder, McKnight Presidential Chair
+Mark Snyder, McKnight Presidential Chair and area director

 E. Gil Clary, College of St. Catherine